 - In the Rule Object list when the hostname object configured in the rule is used.

 - In the Source/Destination window querying the rule object list when the hostname object is currently used.

 - In the Dynamic Rules tab of the Firewall Monitoring Interface.

-Site-specific network objects can be used to share single access rulesets for branch offices with a template-based network layout.
-This type of object inherits its content from the IP address or IP network defined in the virtual server’s Server Properties of a branch office.
+Site-specific network objects can be used to share single firewall rule sets for branch offices with template-based network layout.
+This type of object inherits its content from the IP address or IP network defined in the Virtual Server’s Server Properties of a branch office.